inconvergent/gridfont/README.md

 Let me know if you find this system useful.
 I might be more careful with updates if I know someone are actually trying to use it.**

-Simple system for describing drawings/symbols on a regular grid.
-Including a simple single-line font with a few of the basic ascii characters.
+grid-based system for designing simple symbols and fonts. including an example font.
+Mainly intended for plotter drawings.

 The symbol descriptions look like this: